ConstantinoSchillebeeckx/sp-nov/README.md

 ## User roles

-Subscriber
+Subscriber (to be implemented)
 - can view only non-issue specimens
 - read only access to data

 Contributor
-- can view all specimens
+- can view and label all specimens
-- has access to 'View' dropdown
+- can search specimens
-- can edit all data except for 'imgs' meta key
+- can edit all data except for 'imgs' meta key (this meta key won't even be visible)
+- can view dashboard

 Author
-- same priviledges as Contributor but can upload images
+- same priviledges as Contributor but can download images from the search screen

 Administrator
+- like Author but has access to Admin menu which allows for various tools
-- like Author but with added priveledge of editing the 'imgs' key
+- like Author but with added priveledge of editing the 'imgs' key when labeling specimen

 ## Notes: